A unifying approach to branching processes in varying environments: Introduction and main results

-\mbox{}\\ A formula for the variance of $W$ may be found in \cite{Fea}.
-We point out that Assumption \eqref{A1} excludes the possibility of $\mathbf P(W=0)>q$, in particular the possibility of different rates of growth as determined by MacPhee and Schuh \cite{Schuh} (see also \cite{Sou}, \cite{Bi}).
-By means of Theorem 2 (ii) we also gain further insight on asymptotically degenerate processes.
+This formula goes back to Fearn \cite{Fea}.
+We point out that Assumption \eqref{A1} excludes the possibility of $\mathbf P(W=0)>q$ and, in particular, of the possibility of different rates of growth as in the examples constructed by MacPhee and Schuh \cite{Schuh} (see also \cite{Sou,Bi}).
+By means of Theorem 2 (ii) we also gain further insight into asymptotically degenerate processes.
 Under assumption \eqref{A1} they are just those processes which fulfil the properties $q<1$ and $0< \lim_{n\to \infty} \mu_n < \infty$.
-Together with Theorem 1, (v) and (viii) we obtain the following collorary.
+Also taking Theorem 1 (v) and (viii) into account we obtain the following corollary.